Imagini ale paginilor

 Mr. BESSE.
 Not until I read the law.

-Mr. Wood.
+Mr. WOOD.
 You do not understand the meaning of the law at all?
 Mr. BESSE.
 I have never read that particular law.
-I understand from you that it has reference to the shipment of prison-made goods in interstate commerce.
+I understand from you that it has reference to the shipment of prison-made goods

 Mr. Wood.
 It divests the goods of its interstate character when it is shipped from one State to another.
 When it is shipped from one State across the line of another, it comes within the purview of the law of the State to which it is shipped.